Ōasahiko Shrine: Features

 In the center of the shrine grounds is a 1000-year-old camphor tree known as Go-shinboku (ご神木).
 This revered tree's main trunk has a circumference of 8.3 m and a maximum height of 22 m.

 Behind the main portion of the shrine grounds to the northeast is the German Bridge (ドイツ橋, Doitsu bashi).
 From April 1917 to December 1919, about 953 German and Austro-Hungarian soldiers were imprisoned at the nearby Bandō Prisoner of War camp during World War I. This stone bridge was built by the POWs who were held captive at the camp.
+The bridge is a Historic Site of Tokushima Prefecture.